dangthithaoanh/Multilingual-Wug-s-test-on-LLMs/README.md

 The `statistical analysis` folder consists of the data and R script for the statistical analysis.

-At the home directory is the Python script used for translating the Wug test using GPT-4 and for running the experiment.
+The `plonllms.py` at the home directory is the Python script used for translating the Wug test using GPT-4 and for running the experiment.